Empower Your Community to Achieve California’s Climate Goals

 Inform your community about electrification solutions, product incentives, workforce development and training opportunities, and local and state policies that impact your community.

-Share consumer resources and increase awareness of The Switch Is On to learn more and find incentives and rebates.
+Share consumer resources and increase awareness of The Switch is On to learn more and find incentives and rebates.

 Bring Efficiency to Your Community with Electrification Training